techno-verse/profile-matcher/README.md

 ## Implementation Details

 The engineering of the application leverages the `TypeScript`'s Object Oriented functionalities.
-We are using concepts such as Inheritance, and Encapsulation to make the application strictly types, more resilient, and secure.
+We are using concepts such as Inheritance, and Encapsulation to make the application strictly typed, more resilient, and secure.

 The engineered application project structure looks like the following tree: